AppCraft-Projects/ci-cd/NOTES.md

 - In *Bitbucket* create an access token in `Manage Account > Personal access tokens`
     - Add a name
     - Add `Admin` permissions
     - Then create the token.
-It will look like this: `NTk5MDEyNTcwNzEyOqJHsz91td4WP3Si4TvklZ1qZos0`
+It will look like this: `NDQ1NDI0MzQzMzAzOl2T3EO1kLEaGjeoViIyVYChPNXb`

-## Configuring Continuous Integration (Jenkins)
+## Configuring Continuous Integration

-- In *Jenkins* Install the following plugins:
-    - `Bitbucket Server Integration`
+- In *Jenkins* Install `Bitbucket Server Integration`
-    - `Bitbucket Server Notifier`
 - Go to `Manage Jenkins > Configure System`
 - In `Bitbucket Server integration`
     - Use `Bitubcket Server` as name